Last Updated on August 25, 2024

 From fascinating museums to fun filled playgrounds, cute animals to impressive landmarks, underground tunnels to climbing high – there are so many free things to do in London.
-You won’t need to spend any money in this amazing city to have a day out to remember.
+You won’t need to spend any money in this amazing city to have a day to remember.

 Many attractions require you to book a ticket in advance even though they are free.
 Check the website to make sure the details are up to date before you go!